ayabarrera/FloralFinds_cprg218/README.md

 the codes for the sections.
 We thought that having just one person working on the card and accordion section was too much, so we ended up coding the “difficult” (accordion & card) section together, in-class as well.
 Looking for photos, videos, and fonts were also a group effort.

+Added sections:
+About page - Tasia
+Guide - Alyanna
+JavaScript & API integration - everyone

+At least two pages linked with a navigation menu (done) A responsive hero banner (done)
+A main content area with embedded images and/or other media, such as a video or iframe content (done) A Google font or other free web font (done)
+A responsive accordion or collapsing menu (done)
+A responsive footer (done)
+Dynamic or interactive content using an event handler (addEventListener) (done) Make an API network request (fetch). (done)